Rustin170506/ticdc.slide/slides.md

 And we can store the data in S3 and we can recover the data from S3.
 There are some requirements for this scenario.
 Because we wanna our downstream as an backup.
 So we need to make sure the data is consistent.
 There are some levels of consistency.

 The first one is no requirement.
 It means we don't care about the data consistency.

 The second one is snapshot consistency.
 It means we can make sure the data is consistent at a specific point in time.
+In TiCDC, we have a function called sync-point to support it.

-The third one is eventual consistency.
+The third one is eventually consistency.
 It means we can make sure the data is consistent after a period of time.
-In TiCDC, we have a function called sync-point.
-It can make sure the data is consistent at a specific point in time.
+In TiCDC, we have a function called redo log to support it.

 In this scenario, we need to focus on two performance indicators.
-The first one is RPO.
-It means recovery point objective.
+The first one is RPO(recovery point objective).
 It means how long we tolerate the data loss.
 In most cases, we can guarantee the RPO is less than 10 seconds.

-The second one is RTO.
-It means recovery time objective.
+The second one is RTO(recovery time objective.)
 It means how long we can recover the cluster to the normal state.
 In most cases, we can recover the cluster to the normal state in 5 minutes.
-In TiCDC, we have a function called redo log.
-It can make sure the data is consistent after a period of time.
 -->

 ---